makerdao/community/governance/polls/Rates - Stablecoin Action Plan - November 2, 2020.md

  * TUSD-B
  * PAXUSD-B

-The target for this executive spell is Friday, December 18th, 2020 - the approximate date at which the leading edge of vaults will reach 100% Collateralization Ratio.
-The Rates Working Group will run a governance poll on Monday, December 14th, 2020 to confirm the executive is still desired.
-This plan can also be cancelled at any point between now and December 18th, 2020 via Signal Request + Governance Poll in case the market conditions materially change.
+The target for this executive spell is Friday, December 11th, 2020 - the approximate date at which the leading edge of vaults will reach 100% Collateralization Ratio without putting it too close to the holiday break.
+The Rates Working Group will run a governance poll on Monday, December 7th, 2020 to confirm the executive is still desired.
+This plan can also be cancelled at any point between now and December 11th, 2020 via Signal Request + Governance Poll in case the market conditions materially change.

 ---

-## Resources
+# Resources

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.